lantoli/terraform-provider-lantoli/docs/guides/advanced-cluster-preview-provider-v2.md

 # Migration Guide: Advanced Cluster Preview Provider v2

-**Objective**: This guides explains the changes introduced in the Preview for MongoDB Atlas Provider v2 `mongodbatlas_advanced_cluster` resource and how to migrate to it.
+**Objective**: This guide explains the changes introduced in the Preview for MongoDB Atlas Provider v2 `mongodbatlas_advanced_cluster` resource and how to migrate to it.

  `mongodbatlas_advanced_cluster` in the Preview for MongoDB Atlas Provider v2 is implemented using the recommended [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework).
 This improves the overall user experience and provides a more consistent and predictable behavior.
 It supports the latest Terraform features and best practices, including the `moved` block between different resource types, for more info see the [Migration Guide: Cluster to Advanced Cluster](cluster-to-advanced-cluster-migration-guide#moved-block).